sisiam08/Next_Level_Development/Assignments/Assignment_3/README.md

 - The subquery checks if a vehicle_id exists in the bookings table
 - **NOT EXISTS** returns TRUE only when the subquery returns no rows (no bookings found)
 - This efficiently filters vehicles that have never been booked
-- Useful for finding unused vehicles in the fleet that may need maintenance or promotional offers

 ## Query 3 - Retrieve all available vehicles of a specific type (e.g. cars)